chrisleekr/binance-trading-bot/README.md

 [![CodeCov](https://codecov.io/gh/chrisleekr/binance-trading-bot/branch/master/graph/badge.svg)](https://codecov.io/gh/chrisleekr/binance-trading-bot)
 [![MIT License](https://img.shields.io/github/license/chrisleekr/binance-trading-bot)](https://github.com/chrisleekr/binance-trading-bot/blob/master/LICENSE)

 This is a test project.
+I am just testing my code.

+## Warnings

-I am just testing my code. **I cannot guarantee whether you can make money or not.**
+**I cannot guarantee whether you can make money or not.**

 **So use it at your own risk!
 I have no responsibility for any loss or hardship incurred directly or indirectly by using this code.**